WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 For off-field Burst DPS, Candace has two main choices: 4pc Emblem of Severed Fate (EoSF) and 4pc Noblesse Oblige (NO).
 For 4pc EoSF, combining with an ER% weapon can increase her burst and C6 damage; while 4pc NO is generally used for buffing other teammates.
 The other 2pc options can be viable with good substats, but in most cases it is not recommended.

-Off-field support
+Off-field Support

 ![](/faq/candace/arti3.png)

-For off-field support, Candace has two main choices: **4pc Noblesse Oblige** (NO) and **4pc Instructor** to buff teammates after using burst.
+For off-field support, Candace has two main choices: **4pc Noblesse Oblige** (NO) and **4pc Instructor** to buff teammates after using Burst.
 Using 4pc Emblem of Severed Fate or combining 2pc sets can achieve higher damage, however it lacks the utility provided by the two mentioned above.
 In certain 15-second rotation, **4pc Exile** can also be worth using to lessen other characters’ Energy Recharge, making it useful to invest the substats leaning more toward damage (Note that in **4pc Instructor** and **4pc Exile** case, a 5 stars ER Sands is **very** recommended for more Energy Recharge on Candace to meet her Energy Recharge requirement).

 You can also consider **4pc Deepwood Memories** on her if your teammates have better options for DPS and your team needs Dendro RES Shred.
 However, this is usually unlikely to happen, as most Dendro characters synergize with the set better than her.